 Be a part of the lively western heritage and pioneering spirit of central Alberta.
-Get ready to party in Edmonton, Alberta’s capital city and the festival capital of Canada.
+Get ready to play in Edmonton, Alberta’s capital city and the festival capital of Canada.
 Red Deer, the hub of central Alberta, has its festivals too.
 Join in the celebrations of local history, the Wild West and a famous country music jamboree.

 Plains.
 Trains.
 Festivals.
 Fur traders.
-Here’s your insider Central Alberta checklist!
+Here’s your insider central Alberta checklist!